June 25, 2024

 Our Vista-X lidar and Ultra lidar, for example, use different scan patterns.
 The former generates mesh-like point clouds, and the latter more linear-looking ones.
 While they both were invented to generate densely and evenly distributed point clouds, their angular resolutions are both average values, and randomly measuring the space between an individual set of points might result in slight deviations.

 Range accuracy refers to how precisely the lidar can measure the true distance to a target.
 For example, a 2cm range accuracy means that the actual distance to a detected object might be 2cm more or less than what the lidar tells you.
-It’s kind of like a very mild stigma, and naturally, different lidar use cases would have different standards for range accuracy.
+It’s kind of like very mild astigmatism, and naturally, different lidar use cases would have different standards for range accuracy.
 For automotive applications, the industry tolerates up to 2cm, while the flash lidar used to unlock an iPhone would require something much smaller.

 Range accuracy mostly depends on the lidar’s detection method, component quality and overall data processing capabilities.
 Lidar manufacturers today choose between two common detection methods, Time of Flight (ToF) and Frequency Modulated Continuous Wave (FMCW).
 As FMCW is more susceptible to poor laser source stability (both optically and electronically) and more dependent on the quality of laser and detector modules, it enables significantly lower range accuracy per dollar than ToF.
-In other words, ToF offers a much more cost-effective solution while meeting OEM reqruirements.
+In other words, ToF offers a much more cost-effective solution while meeting OEM requirements.

 In addition to the above-mentioned specifications that indicate lidar performance, size, power consumption and cost are also key things that determine the usability of a lidar solution.
 More importantly, those non-performance factors are direct indicators of how suitable and scalable the lidar technology is for mass-market applications.